uwe-app/website/site/docs/reference/helpers/markdown.md

 {{/note}}

 {{#> note type="warn" label="warn"}}
-Be careful using the block syntax `\{{#md}}` in HTML documents as leading whitespace can be mistakenly interpreted as fenced code blocks.
+Be careful using the block syntax `\{{#markdown}}` in HTML documents as leading whitespace can be mistakenly interpreted as fenced code blocks.
 {{/note}}

 {{import "footer"}}